-Terms of reference
+3 Terms of Reference

-These terms of reference outline the mandate of the technical committee for the GRI Topic Standards project for biodiversity (Biodiversity Technical Committee), including its selection and appointment, primary objectives, and time commitments.
+- 4 These Terms of Reference outline the mandate of the Technical Committee for the GRI Topic - 5 Standards Project for Biodiversity (Biodiversity Technical Committee), including its selection and 6 appointment, primary objectives and time commitments.

-Background
+7 Background

-The Global Sustainability Standards Board (GSSB), GRI's independent standard-setting body, has identified the review of GRI 304: Biodiversity 2016 as a priority project for commencement in 2021.

-The objective of sustainability reporting using the GRI Standards is to provide transparency on how an organization contributes or aims to contribute to sustainable development.
-The GRI Standards enable an organization to publicly disclose its most significant impacts on the economy, environment, and people, including impacts on human rights and how the organization manages these impacts.

-The primary objective of this GRI Topic Standards project for biodiversity is to develop a Topic Standard that enables an organization to publicly disclose its most significant impacts on biodiversity and how the organization manages these impacts to improve the global comparability and quality of reported information on these impacts.
-The review of GRI 304: Biodiversity 2016 will bring the content of this Standard in line with internationally agreed best practices and relevant authoritative intergovernmental instruments and with recent developments in the field of biodiversity.
-The review will follow the GSSB Due Process Protocol.

-See the project proposal for more information.
+- 8 The Global Sustainability Standards Board (GSSB), GRI's independent standard-setting body, has 9 identified the review of GRI 304: Biodiversity 2016 as a priority project for commencement in 2021. - 10 The objective of sustainability reporting using the GRI Standards is to provide transparency on how - 11 an organization contributes or aims to contribute to sustainable development.
+The GRI Standards - 12 enable an organization to publicly disclose its most significant impacts on the economy, environment, - and people, including impacts on human rights, and how the organization manages these impacts. - 14 The primary objective of this GRI Topic Standards Project for Biodiversity is to develop a Topic - 15 Standard that enables an organization to publicly disclose its most significant impacts on biodiversity - 16 and how the organization manages these impacts and improve the global comparability and quality of - 17 reported information on these impacts.
+The review of GRI 304: Biodiversity 2016 will bring the content - 18 of this Standard in line with internationally agreed best practice and relevant authoritative - 19 intergovernmental instruments, and with recent development in the field of biodiversity.
+It will be - 20 carried out following the GSSB Due Process Protocol. - 21 See the project proposal for more information.

-Mandate of the Biodiversity Technical Committee
+22 Mandate of the Biodiversity Technical Committee

-Topic Standards are developed using multi-stakeholder expertise, authoritative intergovernmental instruments, and other relevant evidence.
-The Biodiversity Technical Committee is to contribute their expertise to the revision of the Topic Standard for biodiversity.
-The overall work of the Biodiversity Technical Committee should support sustainability reporting as promoted by the GRI Sustainability Reporting Standards (GRI Standards), which is to provide transparency on how an organization contributes or aims to contribute to sustainable development.
+- 23 Topic Standards are developed using multi-stakeholder expertise, authoritative intergovernmental - instruments, and other relevant evidence.
+The Biodiversity Technical Committee is to contribute their - expertise to the revision of the Topic Standard for Biodiversity.
+The overall work of the Biodiversity Technical Committee should support sustainability reporting as promoted by the GRI Sustainability - Technical Committee should support sustainability reporting as promoted by the GRI Sustainability Reporting Standards (GRI Standards), which is to provide transparency on how an organization - 28 contributes or aims to contribute to sustainable development.

-Scope of work
+29 Scope of work

-The Biodiversity Technical Committee (TC) will be responsible for reviewing GRI 304: Biodiversity 2016 for the consideration of the GSSB.

-The TC will provide recommendations and is tasked with:

-- revising the existing 'Background context' information within GRI 304; - developing the topic management disclosures, considering contents in the existing management disclosures section within GRI 304, including:
+- The Biodiversity Technical Committee (TC) will be responsible for reviewing GRI 304: Biodiversity 2016 for the consideration of the GSSB. - 32 The TC will be tasked with providing recommendations on: - revising the existing 'Background context' information within GRI 304; - developing the topic management disclosures, considering contents in - 35 the existing management disclosures section within GRI 304, including: - o developing new requirements, recommendations, and guidance; - ensuring the revised management disclosures are compatible for organizations to use together with GRI 3: Material Topics 2021. - developing topic disclosures for biodiversity, building on the existing topic disclosures (along with their related reporting requirements, recommendations and guidance) including: - 41

-- o developing new requirements, recommendations, and guidance. - ensuring the revised management disclosures are compatible for organizations to use together with GRI 3: Material Topics 2021. - developing topic disclosures for biodiversity, building on the existing topic disclosures (along with their related reporting requirements, recommendations, and guidance) including: - revising the existing content; - developing new disclosures, requirements, recommendations, and guidance to address areas not currently covered by the Standard.
+- revising the existing content; - developing new disclosures, requirements, recommendations, and guidance to address areas not currently covered by the Standard.

-- revising and updating the existing Bibliography related to biodiversity. - revising existing definitions in the GRI Standards Glossary and, where applicable, developing new ones. - identifying which GRI Sector Standards content related to biodiversity should be revised to ensure alignment and consistency with the revised Topic Standard for Biodiversity.
+- revising and updating the existing Bibliography related to biodiversity. - revising existing definitions in the GRI Standards Glossary and, where applicable, developing new ones. - which GRI Sector Standards content related to biodiversity should be revised to ensure alignment and consistency with the revised Topic Standard for Biodiversity.

 The TC will also be responsible for proposals to delete existing content, where applicable.
-This may be the case when content is outdated or not valid for reporting an organization's impacts on biodiversity.
+This may be the case when content is outdated or not useful for reporting an organization's impacts on biodiversity.
 The TC may also provide recommendations on considerations that may be relevant to other GRI Topic Standards.
-Changes to the overarching GRI system of Standards, like the 'in accordance criteria', are not within the remit of the TC.
+Changes to the overarching GRI system of standards, like the 'in

+51 accordance criteria', are not within the remit of the TC.

-Responsibilities of other parties
+52 Responsibilities of other parties